Tsunami Games

 Tsunami Games (or Tsunami Media, Inc.) was an American video game developer and publisher founded in 1991 by former employees of Sierra Entertainment (then known as Sierra On-Line).The company was based in Oakhurst, California, which at the time was also the home of Sierra.
 Between 1992 and 1996 Tsunami published several games, most notably adventure games and interactive movies, before becoming defunct.

 History

-Following the release of Police Quest III, designer Jim Walls and other Sierra staff joined Tsunami, a new Oakhurst studio formed by former Sierra chief financial officer Ed Heinbockel.
-In a later note on his personal site, Sierra co-founder Ken Williams recalled that the company “threatened litigation” related to Tsunami’s recruiting of Sierra personnel.

-In 1993 the company released the space-exploration title Protostar: War on the Frontier and published the police adventure Blue Force, designed by former Sierra designer Jim Walls.
-In 1994 Tsunami developed the licensed sequel Return to Ringworld, and released the full-motion-video title Flash Traffic: City of Angels, which was noted in that year’s COMDEX coverage.
+Tsunami Games was formed in 1991 by Ed Heinbockel, former chief financial officer of Sierra On-Line.